scale-blam/starnode-doc/README.md

 ## Next steps

 Great!
-You can now read the other documentations to try _Starnode_ on your own scripts:
+You can now read other documentation to try _Starnode_ on your own scripts:

 - [To discover the _Warp API_](https://npmjs.com/warp),
 - [To get all options of _Starnode_ command line](doc/Cli.md),